Last Updated on February 21, 2021 by laurenpacek

 - Top your oatmeal with whatever toppings you desire.

 Notes: For toppings, I went with almond milk, brown sugar, sliced almonds, and pomegranate arils.

 Amount Per Serving: Calories: 231Total Fat: 7gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 4mgSodium: 76mgCarbohydrates: 36gFiber: 5gSugar: 4gProtein: 8g

 Have more time on your hands to prep for breakfast?
 Consider this Slow Cooker Steel Cut Oatmeal, instead!

-Looking for other recipes to make in your electric pressure cooker?
+Looking for other recipes to make in your Instant Pot?
 I gotchu.

 - This Pressure Cooker Chicken Ropa Vieja is tasty and versatile

 - Pressure Cooker Carnitas are a favorite in my house!